Tomaubier/CoperniFUS/joss_paper/paper.md

 # Acknowledgements

 This project was supported by the French National Research Agency (ANR-16-TERC0017, ANR-21-CE19-0007 \& ANR-21-CE19-0030), the American Focused Ultrasound Foundation (LabTAU, FUSF Center of Excellence).
 Additionally, this work was performed within the framework of the LABEX DEV WECAN (ANR-10-LABX-0061) and CORTEX (ANR-11-LABX-0042) of Université de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
 The work of the communities behind [k-Wave](http://www.k-wave.org) and the Python packages used throughout this work was integral to its completion.
+Finally, the authors warmly thank Dr. Sandrine Parrot (CRNL, Lyon) for her strong expertise in microdialysis devices and in vivo experiments.

 # References